ConSol/docker-headless-vnc-container/README.md

 ## Hints
 ### Override the VNC password
-Simple override the value of the environment variable `VNC_PW`.
+Simple overwrite the value of the environment variable `VNC_PW`.
 For example in the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e "VNC_PW=my-new-password" consol/centos-xfce-vnc

 ### Override the VNC resolution
-Simple override the value of the environment variable `VNC_RESOLUTION`.
+Simple overwrite the value of the environment variable `VNC_RESOLUTION`.
 For example in the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 consol/centos-xfce-vnc